 the share class, if the company may have several share classes;

-further, possible consent and redemption clauses included in the company’s articles of association, or a statement thereof, shall be included in the share certificates.
-In the absence of such statement, the members of the board of directors may become liable for damages in the event the transferee of the shares suffers a loss due to the absence of the statement.
+where applicable, include a reference to the shareholder's obligation to make special payments to the company, a conversion clause, a redemption and consent clause and an acquisition or redemption condition, if any of these are provided for in the articles of association.
+In the absence of such reference, the members of the board of directors may become liable for damages in the event the transferee of the shares suffers a loss due to the absence of the reference.
 Damages to be compensated might include, e.g., such resulting from the absence of a consent clause in accordance with the articles of association where the company does not give its consent to the transfer of shares.

 The share certificate shall without delay be marked in an appropriate manner, when: